1. Q: My questions is how will i know that the RejuvenZyme is working? Will I see scar tissue come out, or will it just dissolve on its own?

 A: First off, it may be possible that you are not ovulating and don’t know it.
 Continue to chart with BBT.
 Vitex takes many months to be effective, about 6-12 months of consistent use.
 It takes patience and commitment when using this herb.
 The first few cycles of using it can also be frustrating because your body works with the Vitex to adjust and balance hormones.
 This can create a few cycles that seem “off” or different than normal.
 Many women give up on Vitex too soon because of this.
 You will never achieve benefits using this herb if you give up on it too soon.
 Vitex is specific for helping the female body to regulate ovulation, while balancing the entire communication through the hormonal feedback loop.

 It may also be a good idea to consider therapies for tubal ligation removal.
 Scar tissue is often present in women who have had this procedure.
 I would recommend learning more about Systemic Enzyme Therapy, Self Fertility Massage and Castor Oil packs as well.
-When these three therapies are combined they are effective at dissolving scar tissue and adhesion.
+When these three therapies are combined, they are effective at dissolving scar tissue and adhesions.
 This is essential to aiding the fallopian tubes to be open and clear.
-This may help reduce the chance of ectopic pregnancy, and increase your chances for a successful pregnancy.
-If you would like to learn more about this please read our article at this link: http://natural-fertility-info.com/tubal-ligation-removal-fertility.html
+This may help reduce the chance of ectopic pregnancy and increases your chances for a successful pregnancy.
+If you would like to learn more about this, please read our article at this link: http://natural-fertility-info.com/tubal-ligation-removal-fertility.html.